-To start using the Jscrambler App head to app.jscrambler.com.
-After registering and logging in to your account, the Dashboard is presented.
-You will be prompted to protect a simple demonstration Application, and after that you will be able to create new ones.
+Head to app.jscrambler.com to start using the Jscrambler App.
+After registering and logging in to your account, you will see the Dashboard.
+You will be prompted to protect a simple demo application to get an idea about how Code Integrity transformations are usually applied in the Dashboard.
+After that, you will be able to add your applications to apply protection.

-By clicking Playground app, you'll be led into the application.
+By clicking the Playground app, you'll see the test application.

-Protections done in the Playground won't lower the account balance, so it is the best application to test transformations without any worries.
+Protections done in the Playground won't lower your account balance, so it is the best application to test transformations without any worries.

-In the File Tree on the left, there are all of our application files.
+In the File Tree on the left, you can find all the application files.
 By clicking one of these files, you will see its code on the left side of the Text Editor.
-On the right, the protected code will appear once a protection is made.
+The protected code will appear on the right once a protection is applied.

-• Templates, to select a default template, or use a custom template created from a specific set of transformations to your code; Templates
+Templates.
+Here, you can select a default template, or use a custom template created from a specific set of transformations to your code.

-• Fine Tuning, to select what transformations will be applied; Fine-Tuning
+Fine Tuning.
+Here, you can select what transformations will be applied.

-Starting with the Fine Tuning tab, note there is an Advanced Options switch.
+Starting with the Fine Tuning tab, note that there is an Advanced Options switch.
 By clicking it, more transformation options will become available.
-This happens due to the fact that some of the simpler options represent a set of advanced options, for example, Functions represents Function Outlining and Function Reordering in the Advanced Options.
+This happens because some of the simpler options represent a set of advanced options.
+For example, Functions represents Function Outlining and Function Reordering in the Advanced Options.

 Basic Mode: